temporalio/documentation/docs/workflows.md

 This is a great way to troubleshoot a Workflow Execution in production.
 For example, if a Workflow Execution has been stuck at a state for longer than an expected period of time, you can send a `__stack_trace` Query to return the current call stack.
 The `__stack_trace` Query name does not require special handling in your Workflow code.

+## Side Effect

+A Side Effect is a way to execute a short, nondeterministic code snippet, such as generating a UUID, that executes the provided function once and records its result into the Workflow Execution Event History.

+A Side Effect does not re-execute upon replay, but instead returns the recorded result.

+Do not ever have a Side Effect that could fail, because failure could result in the Side Effect function executing more than once.
+If there is any chance that the code provided to the Side Effect could fail, use an Activity.

 ## Child Workflow